 When you’re young they tell you – “work hard – you will go far‘.
 It was the first place that I worked where I realized it didn’t matter how much I worked, how much I contributed to the bottom line or how many accounts I won us – being outside of the ‘Old Boys Club‘ would always be a limitation I could never overcome.

-Now – being a poor manager is a cross-gender issue, but my agency has more than just poor management issues – this was a systematic environment of sexism with that classic ‘glass ceiling’.
-There was an active boy’s club with preferential treatment for the males as well as the standard payment imbalance between male and female staff.
+Now – being a poor manager is a cross-gender issue, but my agency has more than just poor management issues.
+There was an active boy’s club with preferential treatment for the males across, salaries, accounts, and resources.

 Have you experienced a toxic work environment??
 Tell me below or hashtag with #WhitxWorkSeries